Reactor™ - The manual

 Hardware Components and Behaviors

-What is a HardwareComponent (HWC) ?
+What is a Hardware Component (HWC)?

-Hardware Components are everything you can find on a SKAARHOJ controller or any RawPanel compatible device (eg: xpanel-applications).
+Hardware Components are all the elements found on a SKAARHOJ controller or any Raw Panel compatible device (e.g., xpanel-* applications).

-Some physical components, such as a Joystick can be represented as multiple HardwareComponents in Reactor (in this case Up/Down, Left/Right and Rotate)
+Some physical components, such as a joystick, can be represented as multiple Hardware Components in Reactor (e.g., Up/Down, Left/Right, and Rotate).

 • Buttons (Binary Inputs)

-• Faders / potentiometers (Analog Inputs)
+• Faders/Potentiometers (Analog Inputs)

 • Encoders (Pulsed Inputs)

-• Joysticks (Speed Inputs)
+• Joysticks (Speed/Intensity Inputs)

-What is a Behavior ?
+What is a Behavior?

-To configure what a specific component does and shows we need to configure it's Behavior.
-Click any Hardware component on the configurator view and you will get to the Behavior that is defined on it.
-In case there is no Behavior created yet for this component the inspector will show you a palette of pre-configured Behaviors based on the devices you have added on HomeScreen.
+To configure what a specific component does and shows, we need to assign a Behavior to it.
+Click any hardware component in the configurator view to access the Behavior defined for it.
+If no Behavior has been created for this component yet, the inspector will show a palette of pre-configured Behaviors based on the devices you've added in the Home Screen.

 Tip

-Clicked on a Component and found a purple Generator ?
-This component's behavior is likely defined by a table from home screen.
-You can simply overlay it by selecting the UserSection in the section dropdown.
-If you like to know more about this or modify the generator please see the chapter on generators
+Clicked on a component and found a purple Generator?
+This component's behavior is likely defined by a Settings Table from the Home Screen.
+You can overlay it by selecting the User Section in the section dropdown.
+If you'd like to learn more or modify the generator, please refer to the chapter on generators.

-Selecting a Parameter
+## Selecting a Parameter

 create-behavior-inspector

-Manually changing parameter in a Behavior
+Manually Changing a Parameter in a Behavior

 create-behavior-inspector